koteshrv/googlemeet-telegrambot/README.md

 pagesource - sends pagesource of the driver capcha - used to send capcha if asked while logging in
 ```

+## Prerequisites

+- You need to have Python3 installed.
+- You need Heroku-CLI installed on your system.
+[Installation Guide Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
+- You need to have Google Chrome and [Chromedriver](https://chromedriver.storage.googleapis.com/index.html?path=91.0.4472.101/) installed and chromedriver in path.

 ## How to start using this